Managed Workflows for Apache Airflow (MWAA)

 botocore==1.20.54

-Next, upload the file to the S3 bucket configured for use by the MWAA environment.
+file ready, upload it to the designated S3 bucket, configured for use by the MWAA environment.

 $ awslocal s3 cp requirements.txt s3://my-mwaa-bucket/requirements.txt